canalplus/rx-player/src/core/decrypt/README.md

 ## Overview ####################################################################

-This directory exports the `ContentDecryptor`, which allows to easily interface with the browser APIs for decrypting a crypted content, it follows the [Encrypted Media Extensions recommandations](https://www.w3.org/TR/encrypted-media/).
+This directory exports the `ContentDecryptor`, which allows to easily interface with the browser APIs for decrypting an encrypted content, it follows the [Encrypted Media Extensions recommandations](https://www.w3.org/TR/encrypted-media/).

 The `ContentDecryptor` is a module isolated from the rest of the player taking